NickGeo1/TSPrediction-and-XrayClassification/README.md

 ```
 conda env create -f environment.yml
 ```
-This will create a **python 3.9** environment with the required packages and name "konnektable"
+This will create a **python 3.9** environment with the required packages and name "mltasks"

 3. Use the previously created environment in your **IDE** to run the jupyter notebook at `\Water_Consumption\timeseries.ipynb`.
 Please note that the `*.nb` files contain the trained neuralprophet models and they have to be at the same directory as `timeseries.ipynb`